-A fashion lookbook is a fashion catalogue of well-styled images that convey the essence of your brand through creative storytelling.
+A fashion Lookbook is a catalogue of well-styled images that convey the essence of your brand through creative storytelling.

 In the highly visual world of fashion, how you communicate your design ideas is extremely important.

 Once you have perfected the design process, product development and sample making, your marketing should begin in earnest.
-Catching the eye of important buyers, press and potential customers can be done in many ways but the most effective is to send out a lookbook.
+There are many eye-catching ways to entice buyers, press and customers but the most effective is a Lookbook.

 With this fashion catalogue of well-styled images, you will be in a better position to sell yourself in a professional manner.
 The lookbook conveys the essence of your brand through creative storytelling and works in a multi-functional way.
 It shows your products on models, in a stylised setting, and serves as an excellent marketing tool.